 ANSWER: In the context of your University employment, you may give your opinion if asked, for example by a UW Medicine purchasing committee, but you must disclose your financial interest in the product and recuse yourself from any purchasing decision.
 There may also be limited circumstances where you may appear on behalf of industry as indicated in the policy, including in situations where you have a financial interest in the product and are doing approved outside work involving that product.

 I am an unpaid clinical faculty member and teach residents in my practice at a WWAMI site.
 Does this policy apply to me?

 ANSWER: The existing policy applies specifically to faculty employed by the University and its close affiliates.
 All faculty not otherwise covered are currently encouraged to follow the intent of the policy and its guidelines.
 However, the new prohibitions on speaker bureau participation and commercial product endorsement will apply to all (paid and unpaid) faculty.

-Questions regarding the Outside Work Policy, approval process or the changes to the UW Medicine Policy on Potential Conflicts of Interest with Commercial or Nonprofit Entities should be directed to Lauren Exnicios, Director of Regulatory Guidance.
-Lauren may be reached at 206.543.6047 or
+Questions regarding the Outside Work Policy, approval process or the changes to the UW Medicine Policy on Potential Conflicts of Interest with Commercial or Nonprofit Entities should be directed to Laurie Halvorson, Director of Regulatory Guidance.
+Laurie may be reached at 206.543.6047 or